 The Personal Safety System® uses a warning light in the instrument cluster or a back-up tone to indicate the condition of the system.
-Refer to the Warning lights and chimes section in the Instrument Cluster chapter.
+Refer to the Warning light section in the Instrument Cluster chapter.
 Routine maintenance of the Personal Safety System® is not required.